scottgallant/barnyard-organics/_feed-products/hog.md

 title: Organic Hog Grower Mash 14%
 date: 2016-05-17 00:00:00 +0000
 categories:
-description: 'A finely ground feed for raising organic pigs to reach their full growth potential.
+description: A finely ground feed for raising organic pigs to reach their full growth potential.
 Our Organic Hog Grower formula offers ideal nutrition for your growing swine.
-With a minimum of 14% protein, your pigs will be feasting on some of the best, most natural feed available. '
+With a minimum of 14% protein, your pigs will be feasting on some of the best, most natural feed available.
 thumbnail: "/images/pig-tamworth-sow.jpg"
 sub-title: Nulla vitae elit libero, a pharetra augue.
 Etiam porta sem malesuada magna mollis euismod.